 Print volumes of the Restatements are shelved in the Law Library's reference section on the 3rd floor.
-Some of the more heavily-used titles are listed below, along with their corresponding call number.
+Some of the more heavily used titles are listed below, along with their corresponding call numbers.
 When using the Restatements in print, always be sure to check for pocket parts or a separate paperback supplement.
-The semi-annual Interim Case Citations to the Restatements of the Law, which updates pocket parts and supplements, is located in the reference section at KF395 .A575 I55.
+The semiannual Interim Case Citations to the Restatements of the Law, which updates pocket parts and supplements, is located in the reference section at KF 395 .A575 I55.

-In Lexis Advance, you can see a full list of available ALI publications by clicking here.
+In Lexis+, you can see a full list of available ALI publications by clicking here.
 Clicking on any of the individual titles will bring up a Table of Contents; you can also search by keyword across ALI titles or within an individual title.

-The Restatements are a secondary resource published by The American Law Institute (ALI).
-Founded in 1923 and composed of prominent judges, attorneys, and law professors, ALI promulgates the Restatements, as well as model statutes and principles of law.
+The Restatements are published by the American Law Institute (ALI).
+Founded in 1923 and composed of prominent judges, attorneys, and law professors, ALI promulgates the Restatements as well as model statutes and principles of law.
 Covering a variety of fields, the Restatements essentially "restate" the common law rules as they have developed over time in the majority of U.S. jurisdictions.
 Along with providing common law doctrines, the Restatements include commentary, hypotheticals illustrating how the rules should apply, and case summaries.
 The Restatements generally carry substantial weight as persuasive authority and are frequently cited in case opinions, and courts may choose to adopt Restatement sections as the law of their jurisdiction.

-The Restatements have been published in three series--with some subjects appearing only in the third series.
+The Restatements have been published in four series--with some subjects appearing only in the third series.
 Between 1923 and 1944, Restatements were developed in the areas of Agency, Conflict of Laws, Contracts, Judgments, Property, Restitution, Security, Torts, and Trusts.
-In 1952, ALI began a second series of Restatements that updated the first, and added new topics, such as Foreign Relations Law of the United States, and Landlord and Tenant.
-In 1987, the Institute initiated a third series of Restatements, which added topics such as Unfair Competition, and the Law Governing Lawyers.
-Currently in the project stage of the third series are Restatements for Conflict of Laws, Torts (Intentional Torts to Persons), and Torts (Liability for Economic Harm).
-In the project stage of the fourth series are Restatements for Foreign Relations Law of the United States, and Property.
+In 1952, ALI began a second series of Restatements that updated the first and added new topics such as Foreign Relations Law of the United States and Landlord and Tenant.
+In 1987, ALI initiated a third series of Restatements, which added such topics as Unfair Competition, the Law Governing Lawyers, and Torts (Liability for Economic Harm).
+The Foreign Relations Law of the United States is now in its fourth series.
 Initial versions of Restatements are now titled “Restatement of the Law” without reference to a numbered series.
-Restatements that are part of an existing series stay in that series.
+Restatements that are part of an existing series remain in that series.
 Current projects include the Law of American Indians, Children and the Law, and Copyright.
-For a current listing of all ALI projects, click here.
+For a current list of all ALI projects, click here.

 The Restatements are divided into chapters and subdivided into numbered sections, which generally include: